 The Krav Maga system stresses fighting under worst-case conditions or from disadvantaged positions, such as against multiple opponents, when protecting someone else, with one arm unusable, when threatened with a weapon, when dizzy or against armed opponents.

-Elite Training Center (formally LOTAR Self Defense) is located in Redondo Beach, California, in the South Bay of Los Angeles.
-Elite Training Center is a martial arts school focusing on self-defense and fitness.
+Elite Training Center (formally LOTAR Self-Defense) offers locations in Redondo Beach, California, and Hermosa Beach, California, in the South Bay of Los Angeles.
+Elite Training Center is a martial arts studio focusing on self-defense and fitness.
 Students include South Bay residents and those in the Los Angeles region, male and female, adult and youth, those with no prior self-defense experience and those experienced in martial arts.
-Teaching confidence while respecting others, our school is founded on the four principals of Respect, Honor, Discipline, and Strength.
-Techniques include LOTAR and Krav Maga (intuitive self-defense independent of strength or size), Muay Thai kickboxing, Adult Mixed Martial Arts (MMA) as sport, youth MMA that emphasizes our founding principles, and Kali/Silat/Eskrima (Filipino open hand and stick/weapon fighting).
+Teaching confidence while respecting others, our academy is founded on the four principals of Respect, Honor, Discipline, and Strength.
+Techniques include LOTAR and Krav Maga (intuitive self-defense independent of strength or size), Muay Thai kickboxing, Adult Mixed Martial Arts (MMA) as sport, Kids and Youth MMA that emphasizes our founding principles, and Kali/Silat/Eskrima (Filipino open hand and stick/weapon fighting).
 Elite Training Center instructors are experienced both in teaching and in application of defense techniques in actual street or combat email@example.com